Version 1.0 - April the 15th, 2002

 compose an XML Schema into a single file.
 The Flatten Schema refactoring action allows you to make this change.
-The action handles also xs:redefine elements by assigning an assigning a unique name to each redefined type or group.
+The action also handles xs:redefine elements assigning a unique name to each redefined type or group.

 Rename Component Schema Refactoring Action [read more...]

-This action allows renaming any schema component (element, type, group, named pattern, etc.) The scope can be set to the current file, all the files in project or the set of files determined by include/import instructions staring starting with a specified file.
+This action allows you to rename any schema component (element, type, group, named pattern, etc.) The scope can be set to the current file, all the files in project, or the set of files determined by include/import instructions starting with a specified file.